Payfu/fwk-mvc/README.md

 rm -rf vendor/emmcall
 ```

-*I lack the time to explain how it works, sorry !*
+*Time is lacking to explain how it works, sorry !*

 **Emmanuel C.**